juliekim1/github-pages-with-jekyll/index.md

 title: "Welcome to Julie's Website!"
 ---

-I'm glad you are here.
-I hope you get to know me a bit better through this website!
+Hello!
+My name is Julie Kim and I hope you get to know me a bit better through this website!